okta/odyssey/packages/docs/components/modal.md

 - `role="dialog"` - Until the `role` element is widely supported, this attribute indicates the semantic status of the modal to the browser.
 Please use `"alertdialog"` instead if your modal represents a dangerous action or error.
 - `aria-modal="true"` - This indicates that the rest of the workflow is stopped while this element is present.
 - `aria-labelledby="ods-modal--title-id"` - This attribute informs ATs which other element can be treated as the label for this dialog.
 Please use the unique `id` associated with the dialog's title.
 - `aria-label="Close"` - Please use this tag on any `button` that allows the user to exit the dialog.
-By default, this is included on the modal's exit "X".
+By default, this is included on the modal's exit button.

 </Description>
 :::